UPDATE: The Consolidated Application was submitted to HUD on September 25th.

 The CoC Consolidated Application consists of two separately-submitted applications: the CoC Application (which contains information about system strategies and performance data) and the Project Priority Listing (which contains the priority listing of community projects, as well as all submitted project applications by local housing providers).
 Below is the initial draft of the CoC Application for the 2019 program funding competition.

-Feedback on the Project Priority Listing is due to Courtney Myers-Keaton (email@example.com) by Thursday, September 19th.
-Steering Council will vote on the Project Priority Listing on Friday, September 20th.
+Feedback on the Project Priority Listing was due to Courtney Myers-Keaton (firstname.lastname@example.org) by Thursday, September 19th.
+Steering Council voted to approve the Project Priority Listing on Friday, September 20th.

 Instructional and Policy Documents